Cricket-Cautious England set India daunting target in Chennai test

 India lost opener Rohit Sharma early, with Leach spinning one past the bat to hit the off-stump.

-Reporting by Amlan Chakraborty in New Delhi; Editing by Kevin Liffey and Pritha Sarkar
+Reporting by Amlan Chakraborty in New Delhi; Editing by Kevin Liffey/Pritha Sarkar

 Our Standards: The Thomson Reuters Trust Principles.